-- 225.4.1 Decisions of the Appeals Commission may be appealed to the FIS Court Court of Arbitration CAS for Sports (CAS) in accordance with Article 52; 52.1 and 52.216.7.6 of the Statutes. - 225.4.2 Appeals to the FIS CourtCAS shall be in writing and submitted to the FIS Secretary-General in accordance with the Code of Sports-related Arbitration time limits prescribed in Article 52; 52.1 and 52.2 of the Statutes from the date of the publication of the Appeals Commission decision. - 225.4.3 An Appeal to the Appeals Commission or to the FIS CourtCAS will not delay the implementation of any penalty decision of the Competition Jury, Appeals Commission or Council.
+- Decisions of the Appeals Commission may be appealed to the Court of Arbitration CAS for Sports (CAS) in accordance with Article 16.7.6 of the Statutes. - Appeals to the CAS shall be in accordance with the Code of Sports-related Arbitration. - An Appeal to the Appeals Commission or to the CAS will not delay the implementation of any penalty decision of the Competition Jury, Appeals Commission or Council.